Cryogenic infrared astronomy from space has seen steady development since the

 -

-a reliable cooling system which can extract heat at around 4 K and radiate it into
+a reliable cooling system which can extract heat at around 4 K and radiate it into space to facilitate a long mission life

 -